MaximusSantosa/TicTacToeAIJava/README.md

 ## Acknowledgments

-* Thanks to Jed for helping me understand the concept
+* Thanks to Jet for helping me understand the concepts of inversion and rotational invariance